 One ECTS unit corresponds to 30 hours of workload.

-The qualification is a terminal award and allows access to doctoral studies.
+The qualification is a terminal award and allows access to postgraduate studies.

 A scale of 1 to 10 applies to the marks of each subject in the Hellenic Higher Education.